Skip to the main content.

 If it’s available, venture debt can be a good solution to raise quick funds to harness an unexpected opportunity, or to bridge the gap between fundraising rounds.

-Pros of Venture Debt
+Pros of venture debt

 • Venture debt can be much less expensive than equity financing because it doesn’t typically dilute your ownership.